ellipsephp/dispatcher/README.md

 * [Default resolver](#default-resolver)

 ### Resolver interface
-A resolver usable by `MiddlewareStack` instances is any object implementing `Ellipse\Contracts\Resolver\ResolverInterface` from the `ellipse/contracts-resolver` package.
+A resolver usable by `Dispatcher` instances is any object implementing `Ellipse\Contracts\Resolver\ResolverInterface` from the `ellipse/contracts-resolver` package.